Keyboard shortcuts

 Before Commit!

-and format your code before commit:
+Please format your code before committing:

 cmake -B build